EdZielinski/Project3/README.md

-# Project 3 - Pinocchio's
+# Project 3 - Pinocchio's Pizza & Subs

 Web Programming with Python and JavaScript